The Rev. Lisa Flores Musser was born and raised in New Orleans, and although she grew up Episcopalian, she attended an all-girl Catholic High School.

 In college, Musser earned a degree in communications and focused on public relations jobs in sports management and in the restaurant industry.
 One day she took a priest friend to an Atlanta Braves game, where he mentioned to her that a church in Akron, Ohio needed a youth minister and that he had recommended people they both knew for the job.
 “I said, ‘they are great.’”
 Later that night when she was alone, she began to cry, “I knew I had to call about that job.
 This is my step to figuring out how to become a priest.
 I called the church at 11 p.m. and left a message.”
 She got the job and two years later started seminary.
 “It was the holy spirit working in ways I never thought imaginable.”

-Musser, who is the Associate for Pastoral Care at Saint Michael, is married to David Musser, who recently graduated from Virginia Theological Seminary and is a completing a chaplaincy at Baylor Hospital.
-The couple is expecting their first child in September.
+Musser, who is the Associate for Liturgy & Worship at Saint Michael, is married to David Musser, who recently graduated from Virginia Theological Seminary and is a completing a chaplaincy at Baylor Hospital.
+The couple has one son, Gabriel.
 The couple has a dog, Magnolia Jean, also known as Maggie.
-Musser said she looks forward to motherhood and plans to take maternity leave in the fall.

 Lisa not only credits Kanuga for her match with David, but also says it has been a 25-year lifeline.
 She began going to the camp as a teenager, worked on staff when she was in college and after college helped coordinate events.
 She has also served as attending priest and is now on the board of trustees.
 “If I did not have Kanuga in my life, I don’t know if I would be here right now,” she said.
 “It kept me connected to my faith and the greater Church.”